WaylonWalker/waylonwalker.com/pages/blog/kedro-silence.md

 logger.setLevel(logging.ERROR)
 ```

+> ⚠ Be sure to leave some logging left, after the point of error you are not
+> going to get a clean output anyways.
+So let the user see what happened.

-> Note: it is possible to set the log level before kedro even registers the
+It is possible to set the log level before kedro even registers the
-> logger, if there is no logger currently setup under getLogger, it will create
+logger, if there is no logger currently setup under getLogger, it will create
-> one.
+one.

 ## Silent all kedro loggers